Victoria Recaño: Personal life

 In 2001 Recaño married mortgage consultant Tom Burwell.
 The couple's first child, a girl, was born on February 22, 2009.
 She currently lives in Los Angeles.
 The couple announced in June 2013 that they were expecting a son, who would be born that December.
 The couple would welcome another son in January 2015.
 In October 2017 she revealed her pregnancy with her fourth child, a daughter.

 Guest appearances

-In May 2006, Recano appeared as herself in an episode of CSI: Miami, entitled "Shock".
+In May 2006, Recaño appeared as herself in an episode of CSI: Miami, entitled "Shock".

-In February 2008, Recano was a celebrity guest model on the game show Deal or No Deal.
+In February 2008, Recaño was a celebrity guest model on the game show Deal or No Deal.

-In March 2012, Recano appeared in the second episode of the eighteenth cycle of America's Next Top Model as a reporter for "ANTM TV" during the first "Tyra Mail".
+In March 2012, Recaño appeared in the second episode of the eighteenth cycle of America's Next Top Model as a reporter for "ANTM TV" during the first "Tyra Mail".